sanjana-roy/sanjana-roy.github.io/PostGISProject/RipBuffer.md

 ![scatterplot](assets/graph.png)

+## Discussion

 As shown in the scatter plot, there is actually a positive correlation between riparian trees and flooded areas.
 This means that wards with higher densities of tree cover near rivers had experienced more flooding than those farther away.
 This goes against our original hypothesis that riparian trees would reduce flood areas on Dar es Salaam.
 However, the correlation is weak, and the R^2 value is low enough to warrant further investigation.

 While these data go against traditional understandings of the effects of riparian vegetation on flooding, there are a few aspects of our methodology that might have contributed to this outcome.
 To start, certain parts of the city that saw greater flooding were closer to the mouth of the river.
 This tends to be the widest and shallowest section of a river, therefore making it most likely to flood.
 In addition, forest patches along the river were mostly found downstream, near the coast.
 Because of this, downstream wards tended to have both the highest incidence of flooding and the largest observed riparian trees, leading to a positive correlation that might not be the result of a causal relationship.
+Furthermore, flooded areas are also largely influenced by terrain, and without topographical data, it would be difficult to discern the potential for tree cover in Dar Es Salaam to aid in decreasing the risk of flooding.

-Furthermore, our methods of aggregating data posed as an issue given the nature of the ward boundaries in Dar es Salaam.
+Our methods of aggregating data also posed as an issue given the nature of the ward boundaries in Dar es Salaam.
 Ward boundaries follow river systems, causing both flood areas and riparian buffers to be split by multiple wards through our analysis.
 Therefore, aggregation of data by wards is perhaps not the most logical way to conduct this analysis.
 A raster-based approach, which would take into account existing trees through satellite data, without relying on the tree “point” contributions of the local community would have led to more accurate results.
+Additionally, data could also be aggregated by natural boundaries, such as by catchements or watersheds, rather than social boundaries, which would consist of a more logical spatial division of the landscape for this analysis.

 Our analysis only used OSM layers of tree point data and forest polygon data to account for riparian vegetation.
 However, the presence of other types of land cover, such as parks, cemeteries, or wetlands, may also either contain trees or contribute to lower rates of flooding in a given area.
 This analysis could be further improved through assessing the ability of different types of land cover to contribute to flood resilience and adding these layers to our model.